WebAssembly/component-model/design/mvp/WIT.md

 ```

 # Binary Format
+[binary-format]: #binary-format

-In addition to a textual format WIT files can also be encoded to a binary
+In addition to a textual format WIT packages can also be encoded to a binary
 format.
-The binary format is itself a WebAssembly component and is chosen to be
+The binary format for WIT is represented as a WebAssembly Component
-a more stable artifact over time than the text format in case text format
-updates are required.
-Additionally being represented by the component binary
-format means that it's guaranteed that all features of WIT are representable in
+binary with a specific structure.
+The purpose of the WIT binary format is to:

+* Provide a way to clearly define what an `interface` and a `world` map to in
   the component model.
+For example a host is said to implement an `interface` if
+  it provides a subtype of the `instance` type defined in a component.
+Similarly
+  a component is said to implement a `world` if the component's type is a
+  subtype of the `world`'s type.

+* Provide a means by which the textual format of WIT can be evolved while
+  minimizing impact to the ecosystem.
+Similar to how the WebAssembly text format
+  has changed over time it's envisioned that it may be necessary to change the
+  WIT format for new features as new component model features are implemented.
+  The binary format provides a clear delineation of what to ubiquitously consume
+  without having to be so concerned with text format parsers.

+* A binary format is intended to be more efficient parse and store.

 The binary format for a WIT document can also be thought of in a loose sense as
 a fully-resolved and indexed representation of a WIT document.
 Constructs such